 Programmes Future Technology

-Technological advancement has always been a major driver of social change.
 As our rate of technological innovation accelerates, it is vital to understand the nature of technological change, its directions and possible impacts for humanity.
 Our aim is to usefully predict and analyse the long-range trajectories and limitations of transformative technologies, and establish how best to prepare for the societal impacts - both positive and negative - that they will bring.